Jpoker01/sport_article_classifier/README.md

 ## Quickstart guide

 ### Software requirements
-- Python 3.13
+- Python 3.11 to 3.13
 - Git
-- A C++ compiler, required to build fastText
+- Linux, macOS or Windows.
+The TF-IDF and transformer pipelines need nothing beyond the above.
-- Linux, macOS or WSL2 on Windows
+- **Only for the fastText pipeline:** a C++ toolchain, because fastText ships no usable prebuilt wheels and is compiled from source during installation (`build-essential` on Linux, `xcode-select --install` on macOS, Visual C++ Build Tools or WSL2 on Windows).
+See [Optional: the fastText pipeline](#optional-the-fasttext-pipeline).

 ### Hardware requirements
 All code was executed on the MetaCentrum Jupyter environment: